Naming Gone Wrong

 Because of our action-oriented business culture, many people start out by speculating on the solution.
 Often the first discussion of a problem is a debate about potential solutions, not a real discussion of what is going on.

-The least common strategy — and potentially most valuable — is applying some abstract model to the situation to sort out the wheat from the chaff.
+The least common strategy — and potentially the most valuable — is applying some abstract model to the situation to sort out the wheat from the chaff.

 False Focus